UK boosts business aid amid pressure to ease virus impact

 Prime Minister Boris Johnson’s government is banking on a three-tiered, regional strategy to control the coronavirus pandemic without resorting to a nationwide lockdown that it says would devastate the economy.
 Cities in northern England, where infection rates are highest, have resisted efforts to move them into the highest level of restrictions because they say government promises of financial support aren’t enough to protect businesses and individuals.

-Britain is facing Europe’s deadliest coronavirus outbreak, with almost 44,000 confirmed deaths.
-After the pandemic eased during the summer months, infection rates, hospitalizations and deaths are now rising across the country.
+Britain is facing Europe’s deadliest coronavirus outbreak, with more than 44,000 confirmed deaths.
+While the pandemic eased during the summer months, infection rates, hospitalizations and deaths are now rising across the country.

+At a press conference Thursday afternoon, Johnson thanked people for their “bravery” and “patience” in living under coronavirus restrictions and repeated his belief that another lockdown is “not the right course” for the U.K.

+“Not when it has been suggested that we might have to perform the same sort of brutal lockdowns again and again in the months ahead,’’ he said.

 In the highest-risk areas of England, pubs have been ordered to close, people are barred from mixing with members of other households and travel in and out of the area is discouraged.
 Northern Ireland, Scotland and Wales have implemented their own control measures under the U.K.’s system of devolved authority.